ConorReynolds/botc-script-tool/README.md

 ## Missing Features

-The tool does not yet support travelers or fabled.
-These features are high-priority.

-Further in the future, it would be cool to integrate some script-building tips directly into the editor.
+It would be cool to integrate some script-building tips directly into the editor.
 Currently the tool does not display any script analytics whatsoever – not even the numbers of character types.

 ## Incomplete Features

 The special search queries are limited to ‘has:’ prefixes and the filter functionality in the sidebar is still relatively basic.
-Extending these would be cool.

 ## Building the Tool